3x01/Node_Security_Toolkit/README.md

 ## Things to remember:

 * I was drunk when I made this.
-* This is for my own personal enjoyment - F off
+* This is for my own personal enjoyment - Boredom.
 * Take it, mod it, do whatever you like.
 * I am not responsible for any damage caused if you run the pentest scripts though.
 * The security scripts are useful, and are stolen from GrapheneX